Kokomo High School and Memorial Gymnasium: Memorial Gymnasium

-In 1923 Haworth Gymnasium was build directly west of the high school.
+In 1923 Haworth Gymnasium was built directly west of the high school.
 On March 22, 1944, a fire destroyed the gymnasium leading to the creation of Memorial Gymnasium sitting directly east of the school and opening in 1949 at a cost of $800,000.
-At it's opening the gymnasium had 7,200 seats for basketball viewing.
-Not long after, the capacity was reduced due to fire code.
+At its opening the gymnasium had 7,200 seats for basketball viewing.
+Not long after, the capacity was reduced to conform to fire code.
 Although the high school has since moved about 4 miles away, Memorial Gymnasium is still home to Kokomo high school basketball games.

 In 1970, the school added a rear section to the gym, with additional lockers and a swimming pool.
 In 2019 the gym installed a new center-hanging scoreboard with video screens on all four sides allowing for better viewing at basketball games, wrestling matches, and graduations.
 Throughout the building there's various kokomo basketball memorabilia along its hallways showing the schools rich history in the sport.

 The Gymnasium is a memorial to World War II veterans and includes a room that honors John E. Turner and other Howard County veterans who dies in the war.

 The Gymnasium has a basketball seating capacity of 5,224.

+In the first season of the Indiana Pacers, the team elected to play a few games around the state to grow the game besides just having games in Indianapolis.
+Memorial Gym was host to two games that year, with the first being December 5, 1967 versus the New Jersey Americans (which the Pacers won 131–106) while the second was on February 8, 1968, versus the Denver Rockets (which Denver won 98–91).